Reflections on From Inactivity to Independence

 Reflections on From Inactivity to Independence: Measuring the Impact of Movement in Adult Social Care

-This week, we were both delighted and proud - it's always great to hear about outstanding work emerging from Lincolnshire - to read From Inactivity to Independence: Measuring the Impact of Movement in Adult Social Care, a newly published white paper developed by Bailey Greetham and Be Great Fitness in collaboration with Care England and Lincoln Healthcare Partnership Primary Care Network.
+It's always a thrill to hear about outstanding work emerging from Lincolnshire.
+This week, we were both delighted and proud to read the newly-published white paper From Inactivity to Independence: Measuring the Impact of Movement in Adult Social Care, which describes the pioneering work of Bailey Greetham-Clark and Be Great Fitness, and which was produced in collaboration with Care England and Lincoln Healthcare Partnership Primary Care Network.

-The report makes a powerful, evidence-based case for structured, meaningful movement as a driver of better health, wellbeing, dignity and confidence for older adults in care settings - and it speaks directly to the values the It's All About People team works to.
+The paper makes a powerful, evidence-based case for structured, meaningful movement as a driver of better health, wellbeing, dignity, and confidence for older adults in care settings.

 From Inactivity to Independence_Bailey and Stephen Kinnock.jpg

-Bailey Greetham, presenting From Inactivity to Independence to Stephen Kinnock MP, Minister for Care.
-Click on the link in the side panel to hear Bailey's interview with Stephen Kinnock.
+Bailey Greetham-Clark, presenting From Inactivity to Independence to Stephen Kinnock MP, Minister for Care.
+Click on the link in the side panel to watch Bailey's interview with Stephen Kinnock.

 The core message: People first, not tasks